aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 The image below shows the full architecture for the two-way communication demo.

+### Sign Flow ###
 1. A video recording is made of the Auslan user signing a word or phrase.
 This video is uploaded to an Amazon S3 bucket.
 1. The video upload triggers an AWS Lambda function which transforms the video into an image (a grid of frames).
 1. A second AWS Lambda function sends the image to an Amazon SageMaker inference endpoint and waits for the response.
-It stores the resulting message in Amazon DynamoDB.
+It stores the resulting message in an Amazon DynamoDB table.

-1. TODO - continue describing the process
+### Speak Flow
+1. A stream of spoken words is sent to Amazon Transcribe to get a transcript.
+1. This transcript is stored into the DynamoDB as a "Speech" message by a Lambda Function

+### UI Flow
+- When a new Sign UI/Speak UI instance is started up, It makes a persistent connection to the Websocket API on the API Gateway
+- Changes to the DynamoDB table are captured via a DynamoDB Stream and the inserted message is published to the API Gateway endpoint using another Lambda Function
+- The Websocket API on the APIGateway publishes the message back to the Sign UI/ Speak UI which displays the formatted Message

 <p align="center"><img src="img/sign-and-speak-architecture.png" /></p>